govuk-one-login/authentication-frontend/README.md

 You can find the `API_BASE_URL` in [Concourse](https://cd.gds-reliability.engineering/teams/verify/pipelines/di-authentication-api) under the outputs within the deloy-lambda job.

-Run the `startup.sh` script.
+Run `docker-compose up` or the `startup.sh` script.

+In `docker-compose.yaml` you will see three services which need to be started to run the frontend locally, the frontend itself, a lightweight stub client, and a redis instance.

+When starting for the first time, or after a clean, the frontend will take a few minutes to start as node needs to install all the dependencies.

-To find out if the application has started, open a console window on the docker container and view the logs.
+To find out if the application has started, open a console window on the frontend docker container and view the logs.
 If the server has started successfully you will see this message `Server listening on port 3000`.

-Run the `session-start-local.sh` to start a session so that you can successfully call the backend.
+If this does not appear try forcing node to restart by updating one of the `.njk` files.

+Navigate to the stub app [http://localhost:2000](http://localhost:2000).
+This acts like a local client to create a backend session and redirect to the start page.

 Changes made locally will automatically be deployed after a few seconds.
-You should check the docker console to check that your changes have been picked up.
+You should check the docker console to check that your changes have been picked up by the restart.

 ### Running the tests